kwaclaw/KdSoft.Lmdb/ReadMe.md

 ## KdSoft.Lmdb

 A .NET wrapper for  OpenLDAP's [LMDB](https://github.com/LMDB/lmdb) key-value store.
 It introduces the use of the `Span<byte>` type for interacting with the native LMDB library in order to reduce the need for copying byte buffers between native and managed scope.
+Cursor iteration (even with foreach) is allocation free.

 The native C-API is exposed in a .NET typical way, so its use should be familiar to .NET developers.